 If for some reason you don’t finish it all, it lasts well in the fridge for a few days.
 The flavour actually improves with time, so it is ideal to make this a day in advance.

-Its a classic Middle Eastern vegetarian salad made from bulgar wheat, and I enjoy this recipe from Ina Gaarten.
-Its a brilliant base recipe, and I added celery and a little more lemon juice and red wine vinegar at the end as I felt in needed a bit more acidity.
+It’s a classic Middle Eastern vegetarian salad made from bulgar wheat, and I enjoy this recipe from Ina Gaarten and is a brilliant base recipe, and I added celery and a little more lemon juice and red wine vinegar at the end as I felt it needed a bit more acidity.
 Just taste and test as you go, adjusting the seasoning and ingredients as you see fit.